aidinatt8/Investment_management_app_Java/README.md

   <img src="screenshots/all_stocks_table.png" width = 500px />
 </p>

-### Further developments will include
+### Further improvement ideas
-- Linking the project with MySQL database to make it account based and store portfolio information
-- Being able to add, delete stocks in My portfolio
-- Sending email notifications when the price for stock in portfolio is below specified value.
-- More ideas might be added on the go)
+- Add Registration page.
+- Replace web scraping data with something else e.g.external API.
+The app is too dependent on the code of the Yahoo Finance.